ennozdd/blockchain/README.md

 # blockchain
-This is a very tiny implementation of a blockchain technology within a docker container.
+This is a very tiny implementation of blockchain technology within a docker container.